PicnicSupermarket/spinnaker-helm/charts/spinnaker/README.md

   contexts:
   # Names of contexts available in the uploaded kubeconfig
   - my-context
-  # This is the context from the list above that you would like
+  # This is the Spinnaker account that you would like to use to
-  # to deploy Spinnaker itself to.
+  # deploy Spinnaker itself with.
-  deploymentContext: my-context
+  deploymentAccount: my-context
 ```

 ### Configuring arbitrary clusters with s3